 It is assumed that the costs of child care will vary according to some family characteristics.
 Expenditures on child care are expected to be higher for those families with higher levels of unearned income (or receiving transfers from their parents) reflecting variations in the quality of care.
 The presence of alternative caregivers in the household, as represented by having parents still alive, is expected to affect the availability of low-cost care and hence expenditures.
 Wife's and husband's years of schooling are expected to affect positively child care expenditures, since more schooling is often associated with higher labor earnings.
 Finally, we use regional dummies which should capture differences in regulation and prices across regions.
 In order to identify the child care cost equation we use the ratio of the number of child care places available (for children under 3 years of age) to the number of children 3 years of age or less by area of residence in 1998.
-From the estimation of the child care equation, it turns out that regions in the South of Italy and Islands have lower child care costs, while in the North East (which is the reachest part of Italy) child care costs tend to be higher with respect to the Centre and North West.
+From the estimation of the child care equation, it turns out that regions in the South of Italy and Islands have lower child care costs, while in the North East (which is the wealthiest part of Italy) child care costs tend to be higher with respect to the Centre and North West.
 Families with higher levels of unearned income pay significantly more for care, as expected.
 The presence of alternative caregivers, in particular grandparents decreases child care costs while parental schooling increases child care costs (but these effects are not significantly different from zero).
-The selection term of the child care price equation, which accounts for the possibility that those mothers who work and choose formal child care may face lower prices than the population as a whole, is negative but not significant.
-It means that the "amount" one pays for child care among those who do pay is not significantly affected by selectivity into the set of child care payers.
+The selection term of the child care price equation, which accounts for the possibility that those mothers who work and choose formal child care in the labor market and the decision of using paid care.
+However, in Italy, the link between the utilization of child care and employment is not very strong and therefore we employ a single sample selection correction term, as in Ribar (1992) and Wrohlich (2004).